 - Can be applied topically to help nourish dry hair and brittle nails

-- Is effective in treating acne, psoriasis, and other skin disorders
+- Is effective in soothing acne, psoriasis, and other skin disorders

 And now I have a great argan oil face wash recipe to recommend!

 3/4 oz (22.5 ml) cosmetic raw argan oil (If you want the amazing toasted aroma, use a 0.5 oz/15 ml raw argan and 0.25 oz/7.5 ml culinary argan.)

 1 drop Frankincense essential oil (Boswellia carterii)